TechnoSiva/ARP_Spoofing_Detector/README.md

 - Run the tool as Administrator.
 - Check `arp_spoof_log.txt` for detailed logs.
 - Verify audio and popup permissions for alerts.

 ---

-## 📄 License

-Provided as-is without warranty.
-Use at your own risk.

----

-## 📞 Contact

-For support or feature requests, please contact the developer.

----